 Azurill

-Azurill is a Normal and Fairy-type Pokémon, and it is weak to Poison, and Steel-type moves.
-Azurill has a Max CP of 411 in Pokémon GO, it is weather boosted by Partly Cloudy and Cloudy weather, and it was originally found in the Hoenn region.
-Shiny Azurill can be found in Pokémon GO.
+Azurill is a Normal and Fairy-type Pokémon with a Max CP of 411 in Pokémon GO.
+Azurill's best moveset is Bubble and Body Slam.
+It is weather boosted by Partly Cloudy and Cloudy weather, and it was originally found in the Hoenn region.
+Shiny Azurill is available in Pokémon GO.

 Max CP411 CP